U.S. tech industry needs women, must interest them at school

 "It's a deeply cultural problem, it's a stereotype problem" that begins early on in the classroom, Reynolds said.

-Until the age of about 13 in middle school, girls fare just as well as boys in math and science, but then they stop raising their hand with the right answer, she said.
+Until the age of about 13 in middle school, girls fare just as well as boys in math and science, but then they stop raising their hand with the right answer, he said.

 "Suddenly, they're conscious of their image, they don't want to be the nerdy girls, the smart girls.
 They want to be the cool and popular girls."